natasha-dudek/biology-AI-reading-group/index.md

 3. In some cases it may be helpful to send along a second, supporting paper or a resource that *briefly* explains the biology behind your system.

-4. If at any point you want a second opinion on whether a given paper is a good candidate, please feel welcome to send Natasha an email :)
+4. If you're not sure whether a given paper is a good candidate for this reading group, please feel welcome to send Natasha an email :)

 ### For more information